Table Of Contents

 Given the sheer variety and scale of data present in data lake architecture, it can be difficult to handle it manually.
 Automating the process helps.
 Enterprises would do well to use next-generation analytical techniques to analyze data and unearth precious information.

-Benefits And Disadvantages To Using Data Lake Architecture
+Benefits And Disadvantages Of Using Data Lake Architecture

 The benefits of data lakes to organizations are manifold.
 Combined with data mining tools, data lakes enable you to get detailed insights about your business.
 The benefits include: